kmori6/commander/docs/process.md

 1. Runnable calls before the approval point are executed.
 2. Results are stored in `AgentApprovalRequest.accumulated_tool_results`.
-3. The approval target and remaining calls are stored in memory keyed by `session_id`.
+3. The approval target and remaining calls are stored in process memory keyed by `session_id`.
 4. CLI shows `/approve` or `/deny` prompt.

 ## Approve Flow